apollo-lhc/Cornell_CM_Production_Scripts/README_rev3_prodtest.md

 ```sh
 python3 generate_all_plots.py <board id> <date of scans>
 ```
+In addition to generating the desired pdf and png files, this script will also generate a text file that contains the links that failed the eyescan test.
+This text file will be incorporated into a summary pdf along with the scans.
 If you encounter a problem, check that your python environment is set up correctly.

 After generating pdfs and png files, one can generate a summary pdf that organizes all eyescans of the standard rev3 MGT configuration into a more easily navigated summary document by entering